SquadcastHub/squadcasthub.github.io/pages/mydoc/de-deuplication_rules.md

   `past.metric == current.metric`

-  The available parameters are `past`, `current` and `event_count` + `past` : This parameter contains the JSON payload of the previous incident which the current event is compared with + `current` : This parameter contains the JSON payload of the incoming event which will be compared with the past incidents' JSON payload + `event_count` : This denotes the number of de-duplicated events for a given incident
+  The available parameters are `past`, `current` and `event_count` + `past` : This parameter contains the JSON payload of the previous incident which the current event is compared with + `current` : This parameter contains the JSON payload of the incoming event which will be compared with the past incidents' JSON payload + `event_count` : This denotes the number of deduplicated events for a given incident

 {{site.data.alerts.blue-note}}
 <b>Use-case for event_count:</b>
-<br/><br/><p>This can be used in scenarios where you do not want to de-duplicate more than <code class="highlighter-rouge" style="color: #c7254e; background-color: #f9f2f4 !important;">n</code> number of alerts to a particular incident.</p>
+<br/><br/><p>This can be used in scenarios where you do not want to deduplicate more than <code class="highlighter-rouge" style="color: #c7254e; background-color: #f9f2f4 !important;">n</code> number of alerts to a particular incident.</p>
 {{site.data.alerts.end}}

 #### Regular Expressions